denten/denten.github.io/_includes/CV/06-talks.md

 ## Talks, Workshops, & Conferences

+- "Character and Agency in Arthur Hailey's *Airport*."
+Talk by invitation at the Harvard NHC Novel Theory seminar on April 2, 2018.
+- "Phenomenology of Time and Space in William Faulkner's *The Sound and the Fury*."
+Lecture by invitation to Aarhus University on March 23, 2018.
-- Principal convener of Architectures of Knowledge: Lahore.
-Conference at the Information Technology Institute, Pakistan on March 14-15, 2018.
+- Principal convener of "Architectures of Knowledge: Lahore" conference.
+  Information Technology Institute, Pakistan on March 14-15, 2018.
 - "American Formalism and the Automation of Intellectual Labor."
 Lecture by invitation at the Becoming Media conference, UCLA on February 23, 2018.